Saint Teresa Benedicta of the Cross (Edith Stein), Virgin and Martyr

 Edith Stein was born on Yom Kippur, the Jewish Day of Atonement (12 October, 1891), in Breslau, Silesia, (now Wroclaw, Poland).
 She was the youngest of 11 children in a devout Jewish family.
 When she was not yet two years old her father died suddenly, leaving Edith’s mother to raise the seven remaining children (four had died in childhood) and to manage the family business.
 Brought up on the Psalms and Proverbs, Edith considered her mother a living example of the strong woman of Proverbs 31.
 However, by her teenage years, Stein had lost her Jewish faith and regarded herself an atheist, although she continued to respect her mother’s total openness to God.

-One of the first women to do university studies in Germany, Edith moved from the University of Breslau to the University of Gottingen in order to study under Edmund Husserl, the founder of phenomenology.
+One of the first women to do university studies in Germany, Edith moved from the University of Breslau to the University of Gottingen in order to study under Edmund Husserl, the founder of the philosophical study of phenomenology.
 It was her study of philosophy which led her to acknowledge the existence of a transcendent reality.
 Under the influence of friends who had discovered Christianity, her atheism began to falter.

 During the summer of 1921 at the age of 29 and while on holidays with friends, she found herself alone one evening.
 Apparently by chance, she happened on the autobiography of St Teresa of Avila, the founder of the reformed Carmelites, and read it in one sitting.
 The effect of the book was to convince her that truth was with Christianity and the next day she went out to buy a missal and a catechism.